‘‘The states of health or disease are the expressions

 challenges.’’—Rene Dubos, 1965

-Most organisms have an elaborate and complex immune system, but our understanding of how such complexity and diversity evolved in natural populations is surprisingly limited.
-However, the frequent emergence of crippling pathogens in recent years has now transformed the curiosity of understanding the fundamental aspects of evolving effective immune strategies and possible constraints into a pressing need.
+Most organisms have an elaborate and complex immune system, but our understanding of how such complexity and diversity evolved in natural populations has been surprisingly limited.
+However, frequent emergence of disease-causing crippling pathogens in recent decades has now transformed this very curiosity of understanding the fundamental aspects of evolving effective immune strategies and possible constraints into a pressing need.
 For instance, strong immunity within hosts may trump invading pathogens but can also cause severe collateral damage to their own DNA, cells and key organs.
-How then, do immune responses overcome these costs and yet afford to evolve efficiently against pathogens?
-Also, how these processes are influenced by climatic conditions or health parameters such as food and nutrition?
-Finally, what are the underlying genetic mechanisms?
-These are the kinds of questions my lab at the Ashoka University is seeking to find answers to, by systematically tracking rapid divergence and evolution of immune system in tractable insect models (e.g. fruit flies, flour beetles), both at the organismal as well as the molecular level.
+How then, do immune responses overcome these costs and yet afford to evolve efficiently against deadly pathogens?
+Also, how these processes are influenced by climatic conditions or diverse health parameters such as food and nutrition?
+Finally, what are the underlying mechanisms?
+These are the kinds of questions my lab at the Ashoka University is seeking to find answers to, by systematically tracking rapid divergence and evolution of immune system in tractable insect models (e.g. fruit flies & flour beetles), both at the organismal as well as the molecular level.
 We are using diverse methods ranging from population biology, experimental evolution, genetic and genomic methods to unravel the complexities of evolving immune responses.
 Below, I have summarized major research themes being pursued in my lab—

 AGEING AND ITS EVOLUTIONARY IMPLICATIONS TO INFECTION, HEALTH AND DISEASE